-When a licensee tests positive for a banned substance, the board shall:
+When a licensee tests positive for a banned substance:

-- 1. The licensee's license shall be automatically suspended; Place the licensee's license on inactive status The board shall order the licensee to cease practice; and - 2.
-Immediately The board shall contact the licensee and instruct the licensee to leave work; and - 3.
+- 1. The board shall order the licensee to cease practice; - 2.
+The board shall contact the licensee and instruct the licensee to leave work; and - 3.
 The board shall notify the licensee's employer, if any, and worksite monitor, if any, that the licensee may not work.

 Thereafter, the board should determine whether the positive drug test is in fact evidence of prohibited use.
 If so, proceed to Standard #9.
-If not, the board shall immediately lift the suspension of reactivate the license cease practice order.
+If not, the board shall immediately lift the cease practice order.